Mobituaries: Great Lives Worth Reliving (Paperback)

 About the Author

-Mo Rocca is a correspondent for CBS Sunday Morning, host of The Henry Ford’s Innovation Nation, and host and creator of the Cooking Channel’s My Grandmother’s Ravioli, in which he learned to cook from grandmothers and grandfathers across the country.
-He’s also a frequent panelist on NPR’s hit weekly quiz show Wait Wait…Don’t Tell Me!
+Mo Rocca is a correspondent for CBS Sunday Morning, host of the hit Mobituaries podcast, and host of The Henry Ford’s Innovation Nation.
+He’s also a frequent panelist on NPR’s hit weekly quiz show Wait Wait…Don’t Tell Me! and host and creator of Cooking Channel’s My Grandmother’s Ravioli.
 Rocca spent four seasons as a correspondent on Comedy Central’s The Daily Show with Jon Stewart.
 He began his career in TV as a writer and producer for the Emmy and Peabody Award–winning PBS children’s series Wishbone.
 As an actor, Mo starred on Broadway in The 25th Annual Putnam County Spelling Bee.
-Rocca is the author of All the Presidents’ Pets, a historical novel about White House pets and their role in presidential decision-making.
+Rocca is coauthor of the New York Times bestselling Mobituaries: Great Lives Worth Reliving and author of All the Presidents’ Pets.